jdc-cunningham/dead-space-3-scavenger-bot/DEVLOG.md

 I had initially thought about wheels.

 It will probably be slow but right now I'm more interested in making the entire system/shape of the body/painting PLA, that kind of thing, I think in the future you could do it right and swap it out with BLDC's.

+I said arduino above but it will use an RPi, I have to see if the H-bridge thing can be commanded directly by the RPi (not powered by it).